-Keeping your robot vacuum in top shape takes a bit of regular maintenance.
-Robot vacuum brands (Roborock, Ecovacs, Shark, Dreame, etc.) recommend similar upkeep tasks to ensure peak performance and longevity.
-Below, we outline routine maintenance for robot vacuums and vacuum-mop combos and what can happen if you skip them.
+Keeping your robot in top shape requires some regular robot vacuum maintenance.
+Brands like Roborock, Ecovacs, Shark, Dreame, and others recommend similar upkeep tasks to ensure peak performance and longevity.
+We’ve put together a routine maintenance guide for robot vacuums and vacuum-mop combos.
+We also cover what can happen if you skip maintenance.

 Daily Robot Vacuum Maintenance Tips